-This section tells you how to individually start, stop, and check the status of the Analyzer modules.
+This section tells you how to start, stop, and check the status of individual Analyzer modules.

-To start all of the Analyzer modules simultaneously, see the "Starting the Analyzer" section on page 2-10 in Chapter 2.
+To start all of the Analyzer modules simultaneously, see the "Starting the Analyzer" section on page 2-11.

 To start the Analyzer modules individually, do so in the following order: